robertdkirkby/tDigestForEcon/README.md

 The _ReturnFn is used by LifeCycleModel_tDigest.m.
 tDigest_extra.m is just a few things that were used while developing createDigest() and mergeDigest().
-It is just there for completeness.
+It is just there for completeness (mostly about how I decided to set defaults, preallocating memory).